velkoz-data-ingestion/velkozz_web_api/README.md

 # TODO:
 - Dockerization fails due to issues with app.py in each app requring database to be migrated before init.
 This order in docker-compose needs to be sorted out.
 Current Akward solve is to remove app.ready() funcs and manually make migrations via docker exec after container spins up.

-- Fix for inital dockerization issue.
-Set the  CMD to make migrations not runserver and activate the server from the command line via docker -it exec.